mxz7/nypsi-website/src/routes/docs/rules/+page.md

 these rules apply to usage of the discord bot

-### automating commands
+### automating commands / cheating

-<p>this is not allowed. use of this will result in a ban and potentially a profile reset.</p>
+'cheating', by automating commands, using a macro, multiple people on the same account etc. is not allowed. you will be banned and potentially have your profile reset.

 ### exploits